RAM Overclocking Guide / Tutorial

 =or=

-Now , while talking about FSB : RAM ratio we are concerned with the base FSB frequency and the DRAM frequency (base clock rate).This ratio tells us “who is running faster than whom” and when DRAM frequency is more than base FSB or both are the same then we won’t have any issues with system performance.
-Depending on both the frequencies FSB : RAM can yield any one of the 2 operating modes which are Synchronous and Asynchronous.
+In case of legacy systems where the memory controller was present on the northbridge, while talking about FSB : DRAM ratio we are concerned with the base FSB frequency and the DRAM frequency (base clock rate).This ratio tells us “who is running faster than whom” and when DRAM frequency is more than base FSB or both are the same then we won’t have any issues with system performance.
+Depending on both the frequencies, FSB : DRAM ratio can yield any one of the 2 operating modes which are Synchronous and Asynchronous.

 Synchronous Mode: (sync)